 Every market, home, and offer are unique, but every real estate deal shares this characteristic: a seller can only be pushed so far.

 Just as you would for a conventional offer, use your knowledge of the market to make your VA offer competitive and attractive.
 Are those cosmetic repairs really necessary?
 Is the closing timeline reasonable?
-Consult with your lender to determine if the seller need to cover all closing costs, or if you are comfortable covering some or all of them.
+Consult with your lender to determine if the seller needs to cover all closing costs, or if you are comfortable covering some or all of them.

-4. Use your resources.
+4. Do Use your resources.

 VA loans are unique.
 Once you’ve worked with a few military buyers, you’ll become more experienced.